fabaindaiz/spellsolver/README.md

 - uvicorn (for webapi.py)

 ### TODO
-- Look for possible optimizations for the spellsolver algorithm
 - Add some heuristics to reduce the load and query time of double swap mode